Electric cars got much cleaner in 2019, as coal plants were retired at a record pace

 Coal accounts for about one-quarter of all energy-related carbon emissions, according to the Union of Concerned Scientists, or about 30 percent of U.S. electricity.
 Coal air emissions include more than sulfur dioxide and particulates; it tends to have heavy metals, mercury, and lead, which can lead to additional public-health issues.
 The ash and the mining also affect groundwater and waterways, and of course the people who mine and handle it.

-Earlier this month, the EIA reported one other bright spot: that back in April 2019 two trendlines crossed: The total monthly generation from renewables surpassed the total monthly generation from coal, for the first time.
+Earlier this month, the EIA reported one other bright spot.
+Back in April 2019 two trendlines crossed: The total monthly generation from renewables surpassed the total monthly generation from coal, for the first time.
 It’s simple economics; in most cases, renewables now cost less than keeping coal running.

 It’s proof positive that when you buy or lease a plug-in vehicle, it’s almost certainly getting greener by the year.